nimblemachines/muforth/README.md

 **in this repository**.

-Documentation for muforth is, at present, scattered between git logs and code statements; improving this is at the top of everyone's list.
+Documentation for muforth is, at present, scattered between git logs and code comments; improving this is at the top of everyone's list.

 # Supported platforms/architectures